 The Equifax Credit Score™ is based on an Equifax Credit Score model and is not the same as scores used by 3rd parties to assess your creditworthiness.1

 Get your Equifax Credit Report and Score™ for $15.95.Buy Now

 Equifax Credit Report and Score™ retail price is $15.95.
 Product is active for 30 days once purchased.
 Cancellation is not applicable to one-time report products and we do not offer refunds.2

 What Is A Credit Score?

-A credit score is a three-digit number.
-Credit scores range from 280 to 850, which credit bureaus calculate based on information in your credit report.
+A credit score is a three-digit number, typically between 300 to 850, which credit bureaus calculate based on information in your credit report.
 It is a simple, numeric expression of your credit worthiness.
-A good credit score is typically 660 or higher (very good is above 725; excellent is above 760).
 Although the three credit reporting bureaus (Equifax, Experian, and Trans Union), use similar methods to determine a credit score, the formulas they use are not exactly the same and your credit score will vary from bureau to bureau.

 Credit scores play an important role in today’s digital economy.
 The interest rate you get on a home or car loan, for example, is determined by your credit score.
-Also, when you apply for a credit card or a charge card at a retailer, the answer depends largely on your score.
-You should regularly check your credit score.
+Also, when you apply for a credit card or a charge card at a retailer, the answer depends largely on your score, and when you apply for insurance, most insurers will pull a copy of your credit score.

 The main factors involved in calculating your credit score are:

 - The types of accounts;